csci104/site/resources/mt1-info/index-presp26.md

 #### Unit 7 - Queues and Stack
  - Implementation options and their efficiency
- - ArrayBased list implementations (resizing and its runtime)
- - Queue, stack and deque implementations
  - Applications of queues and stacks

-#### Unit 8 - Templates
- - Process for defining templated classes
- - Basic rules for templates and inheritance
- - Functors

 #### Unit 9 - PQ and Heaps
  - Tree representations and storage